PointlessPackaging/pointlesspackaging/website/README.md

+This is the source files for the website design.
+To really run the website, go to *PP_APP* and follow those instructions.

+# Reference

+*main.css* is a compiled *.css* file containing all of the bootstrap classes with some modifications that I added.
+The modifications can be found in *main.scss*.

+*style.css* contains classes I created that were **NOT** based on *Bootstrap*.

 Drag and drop *image_drop.html* into your browser and you can interact with the rest of the web pages through there.